Action of 19 February 1619

 The Action of 19 February 1619 was a naval engagement between Denmark-Norway, under the leadership of Ove Gjedde, and French privateers, which took place on 19 February 1619, during the first Danish expedition to India.
 Two French vessels were taken and incorporated into the Royal Danish Navy.

 Dano-French tensions

 In 1615 a French ship under Abraham du Quesne, was hijacked by the Danish-Norwegian navy and sent to Copenhagen.
 The French, who had reluctantly tried to get compensation for the ships, now addressed the situation for the French government.
-The result was that on 9 Juli 1622, Louis XIII allowed them to hijack and bring Danish vessels to France and arrest all Danish ships, slaves and goods, which came to France.
+The result was that on 9 July 1622, Louis XIII allowed them to hijack and bring Danish vessels to France and arrest all Danish ships, slaves and goods, which came to France.

 Christian IV of Denmark-Norway interrupted all Danish contact with France as a response.
 This conflict continued, with Abraham du Quesne still complaining about the loss of his ship, even though a treaty on the matter of tensions were signed in 1628.